World Laughter Day 2020: Date, History and Health Benefits

-As we know that when we laugh we feel good but very few realise that laughing is also a good exercise that improve our every day wellness and wellbeing.
+As we know that when we laugh we feel good but very few realise that laughing is also a good exercise that improves our everyday wellness and wellbeing.
 No doubt laughing is a way to relieve some stress and pain.
+It is a day to raise awareness about laughter and its several healing benefits.

 World Laughter Day: History

-Dr. Madan started the Laughter Yoga movement with an aim that facial feedback hypothesis, postulates that a person's facial expressions can have an effect on their emotions.
-It builds global consciousness of brotherhood and friendship through laughter.
+Dr. Madan started the Laughter Yoga movement in 1995 with an aim that facial feedback hypothesis postulates that a person's facial expressions can have an effect on their emotions.
+It builds a global consciousness of brotherhood and friendship through laughter.

 Do you know that "HAPPY-DEMIC" was the first World Laughter Day gathering outside India?
-At Town Hall Square in Copenhagen, Denmark, in 2000, more than 10,000 people were gathered.
-The gathering was the largest that people together laughed and bonded in such a way that the event went into the Guinness Book of World records.
+It took place at Town Hall Square in Copenhagen, Denmark, in 2000, more than 10,000 people were gathered.
+The gathering was the largest, people together laughed and bonded in such a way that the event went into the Guinness Book of World records.

 People went to Laughter club, gather and laugh together.
 You can see several comedy pictures or can listen to the famous comedians for fun.
 People also join comedy acts to become a comedian and also take part in the improvisation classes.
 Some people share funny jokes on social media by keeping hashtag World Laughter Day.
 Watch movies with friends with full of comedy and entertainment.
 Even people gather in some park and perform laughing yoga practice.